codingsocialscience/slides/chapter3.md

 ---

-In-class activities

-Choose some of these
+### Learning activity

 * Pair discussion: Exercise 3.3
 * Transform Code example 3.1 into a flowchart (see Figure 2.2)
-* Pair-discussion: Do you agree with Code example 3.1?
+* Pair discussion: Do you agree with Code example 3.1?
 Would you have done it differently?
-* Programming exercise 3.16
+* Programming exercise: 3.16

 ---